Safe Following Distance: Essential Tips for Roadway Safety

 Understanding Safe Following Distance

-safe following distance is a space between your car and the one in front of you that prevents accidents and tailgating.
+A safe following distance is a space between your car and the one in front of you that prevents accidents and tailgating.

 Definition of a Safe Following Distance